 For most users, however, Google’s default events won’t be specific enough to track the type of conversions they want to record in their account.
 These users will need to set up custom events in GA4.

 How to add events in GA4

-In both cases, once you set up an event you should be able to view it in the “All Events” page and follow the instructions above to set the events as conversions using the “Mark as Conversion” toggle.
+In both cases, once you set up an event, you should be able to view it on the “All Events” page and follow the instructions above to set the events as conversions using the “Mark as Conversion” toggle.

 Add the name of your custom event.
 Use underscores in place of spaces.